Forecasts for the US Dollar (USD) in 2020 Against the Major Currencies

 Simply set up an alert for the currency and rate you want and we'll email you when it's time to buy.
 We track live rates of over 60 currencies to make sure you're the first to know.

-Let's examine the 4 most likely reasons the US dollar will remain strong at current forecast levels:
+Let's examine likely reasons the US dollar could strengthen from current forecast levels:

-- The US economy picks up, US political risks ease, and the Federal Reserve (central bank) increases interest rates, supporting the USD
+- The US economy picks up and the Federal Reserve (central bank) increases interest rates, supporting the USD

 - Economic growth in non-US countries slow down and inflation only slowly and gradually picks up, increasing the chance of interest rate cuts outside of the US

-- China’s economic growth slows more than expected, reducing China trade and lowering demand for US imports
+- China’s economic growth strengthens more than expected, improving China trade and raising demand for US imports

 How does a weaker USD affect me?